Visit the institution website for COVID‑19 updates

 Months of entry

-Students study for two years, one year each at two of the partner institutes, and applicants wishing to study at LSE for either their first or second year will be required to take the MSc Global History, based in the Department of Economic History.
+You will study for two years, one year each at two of the partner institutes, and you will choose whether to spend your first or your second year at LSE.

 Fees and funding